Fuel Prices - The Airline Industry's Toughest Headwind

 However, our view diverges somewhat from that rosy scenario.
 We suggest investors steer clear of many of these names.
 At their current market valuations, we think there's little margin of safety to make this an attractive entry point.
 In addition, while the industry has combated rising oil prices with fuel surcharge-like price increases, we don't believe that these pricing actions can offset recent cost increases.
 As a result, in early March, we lowered our fair value estimates for all of the legacy carriers, including: AMR (AMR), Delta (DAL), United-Continental Holdings (UAL), and US Airways (LCC).

-Basili Alukos does not own shares in any of the securities mentioned above.
+Basili Alukos does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.